 The feature interference matrix can be easily populated by considering the row and column features for each box.
 A test case is identified by assuming that the row feature executed first and the column feature started execution while the row feature was in progress.
 Here is an example of a feature interference matrix that should clarify the population of the matrix.
-The matrix has been produced by taking a sub-list of the features offered by the Xenon Switching System.
-For simplicity, only a sub-list of features offered by Xenon have been considered.
+The matrix has been produced by taking a sub-list of the features offered by a switching system.

 Interference Test Procedures

 Once you have developed the feature interference matrix, define detailed test procedures from the matrix.
 The test procedures can be divided into two categories:

 - Simple tests involving initiating a row feature followed by a column feature

 - Load tests involving multiple instances of row and column features.
 We will discuss this in the next section.

 Interference load tests are identified from the feature interference matrix.
 Basically you run simultaneous load for different features.
 Here load does not only mean handling subscriber load.
 Load could also mean repeatedly executing operator commands via a script , rebooting boards periodically.

 Interference load tests are best explained by examples from the above matrix:

 - Run subscriber load (originating to terminating calls) and operator command load overnight.